-This course is both an English course and a tutoring course.
-Students will study literature and work as writing tutors in the Writing Centre.
-By the end of the term students will have written a 1000-word literary analysis essay.
-This course requires a serious commitment from the student as it requires good leadership abilities in addition to a strong background in English.
-Students will be recommended for the course by their English teacher.
+This course is both an English course and a course that instructs students how to provide peer tutoring in the Writing and Learning Centres.
+As part of the English component, students will study literature and, at the end of the course, will write a 1000-word literary analysis essay.
+A serious commitment from the student, good leadership abilities, and a strong background in English are required for enrolment.
+In general, prospective students must have an overall average of 80% or above, with a mark of at least 80% in English, to qualify.
 Those eligible will receive a letter inviting them to apply for the course.
-NOTE: This course will fulfil either the student's 603-102 or 603-103 diploma requirement.
+Note: This course will fulfill either the student's 603-102 or 603-103 diploma requirement.